mehrdad-mirpourian/Design-and-Analysis-of-Algorithms/README.md

 # Fundamental-Algorithms
-This folder contains a series of research questions and Python experiments designed to answer those questions.
+This folder contains a series of research questions related to algorithm design, along with Python experiments designed to address these questions and provide answers.